 If a full-on ring selfie feels braggy, Myka Meier of Beaumont Etiquette in New York City suggests posting a portrait of the two of you in which your left hand just happens to be visible.
 Of course, fielding all of the questions about your engagement ring in real life is always a little trickier—especially when people have, ahem, no filter.
 If that's not something you have a problem with, feel free to go on (and on and on) about just how much you love your ring, carat count and all.
 But if you prefer playing it more coy, Meier recommends blanket responses like, “I’m not sure [of the size], but I just love it!” and “Sorry, I’m superstitious about letting others try on my ring.”

-And one thing you might not have considered—if your rock is sort of enormous (you poor thing), take it off for job interviews.
+And one thing you might not have considered: If your rock is sort of enormous (you poor thing), it's best to take it off for job interviews.
 After all, you don't want to wear anything that might take any attention away from you—especially while you're touting your amazing qualifications for a new professional opportunity.

 See More: 91 Engagement Ring Selfies We Love